laro/Cilia/2 Standard Lib/6 Stream, File & Network IO.md

     - `in.ignore(Int n)` ignores/discards n bytes from the input stream.
     - `in.ignoreAll()` ignores/discards everything that is currently in the input stream.
     - `in.isEof()` returns `True` if
-        - no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer),
+        - the end of the file is reached (or the pipe/socket is closed),
-        - and the end of the file is reached or the pipe/socket is closed.
+        - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer).

 ## File IO